Sarabjit Singh KC

 Chambers & Partners 2018

-Prior to becoming a silk, Sab was appointed to each of the Attorney General’s A, B and C panels, and it was through his work on the panels that Sab represented government departments and others in the most complex and high-profile cases in his areas of practice.
+Prior to becoming a silk, Sab was appointed to each of the Attorney General’s A, B and C panels, and it was through his work on the panels that Sab acted in the most complex and high-profile cases in his areas of practice.
 His excellence in advocacy in the higher courts was recognised by his appointment as Queen’s Counsel in 2018, whilst still in his thirties.

 Sarabjit Singh KC 1COR Privacy Notice